TOOLKIT TABLE OF CONTENTS

 Illinois Farm Bureau

 If you are seeking a farm to visit, the Illinois Farm Bureau is a great resource.
-Reach out to your county Ag Literacy Coordinatorfrom Illinois Agriculture in the Classroom to learn more about the farms in your area.
+Reach out to your county Ag Literacy Coordinator from Illinois Agriculture in the Classroom to learn more about the farms in your area.
 IATC also offers the ‘Adopt a Classroom’ program that links schools with ag writers.

-Angelics Organics Learning Center
+Angelic Organics Learning Center

 In Northern Illinois, there is an educational farm that offers field trips and workshops for all ages: Angelic Organics Learning Center.
-Angelic Organics Learning Center is a member of the Illinois Farm to School Network.

 Liberty Prairie Foundation